 Step into life in the Rio Grande Valley where two cultures become one.
-The Rio Grande Valley is the perfect place for your South Texas mission trip because it gives your team a chance to experience both American and Mexican culture in a unique way.
-The area has become an attractive corridor for immigrant families from Mexico and Latin America who are working hard to build a new life in the United States.
+The U.S.-Mexico Border is the perfect place for your South Texas mission trip because it gives your team a chance to experience both American and Mexican culture in a unique way while connecting with immigrant families from Mexico and Latin America who are working hard to build a new life in the United States.

 Mission Trips in Rio Grande Valley are designed for you to serve alongside the local church just five miles from the border—a place often overlooked by short-term volunteers en route to Mexico, yet a community with real needs in our own backyard.
 Your team will give in practical ways through work projects and outreach with the church, while also learning about real-life struggles of what life looks like for immigrants and local churches.
 The hospitality of our partners will warm your hearts as they share their lives and stories with you.

-Will your team come to the border willing to listen and learn from immigrant families and serve on a mission trip in 2020 or 2021?
+Will your team come to the border willing to listen, learn from immigrant families, and serve on South Texas mission trips in 2023 and 2024?